pcbrendel/pcbrendel.github.io/_posts/2017-12-23-use-yelp-api-r-rstats.md

   payload
 }
 ```
-Now, we can use that function to find all Dunkin Donuts locations within 10 miles of Philadelphia, PA.
+Now, we can use that function to find all Dunkin Donuts locations within 10 miles of Philadelphia, PA:

 ```{r}
 results <- yelp_business_search(term = "Dunkin' Donuts",